 The bill amends K.S.A.
 2024 Supp.
-39-709, which governs eligibility for assistance programs funded by federal moneys in Kansas.
-It introduces provisions allowing the secretary for children and families to exempt one motor vehicle from resource calculations for applicants, while additional vehicles may be considered nonexempt unless primarily used for income generation.
-The bill also clarifies the definition of a "family group" for Temporary Assistance for Needy Families (TANF) and establishes work participation requirements for adults in TANF households.
-It outlines penalties for non-cooperation with TANF work programs and child support services, and imposes stricter regulations on food assistance for individuals with felony convictions related to controlled substances, while allowing eligibility for those in approved drug treatment programs.
+39-709, focusing on eligibility and requirements for assistance programs administered by the Kansas Department for Children and Families.
+It introduces provisions allowing the Secretary to exempt one motor vehicle from resource calculations for applicants, while additional vehicles may be considered nonexempt unless primarily used for income generation.
+The bill clarifies the definition of a "family group" for Temporary Assistance for Needy Families (TANF) and establishes work participation requirements for adults applying for TANF.
+It also outlines penalties for non-cooperation with TANF work programs and child support services, and imposes stricter regulations on food assistance for individuals convicted of certain felonies related to controlled substances.

 Statutes affected: As introduced: 39-709, 21-5701